 - Sliders have no cranks or mechanisms, so they are very durable.

 - Windows tend to be cheaper than other styles, due to the simplicity of their design.

 - Tracks can fill with dirt and debris, requiring frequent cleaning.

 - Sizes and shapes are limited.

 A fixed window refers to any window that uses a glass pane fixed within a window frame that does not open or close.
 The classic picture window is the most familiar example of a fixed window, but there are other types.

-- Fixed windows are permanently sealed, so offer better energy savings than other windows types.
+- Fixed windows are permanently sealed, so they offer better energy savings than other windows types.

 - Simple design lends itself to modern home styles.

-- Because they can't be opened, fixed windows provide no means of getting fresh air.
+- Because they can't be opened, fixed windows provide no means of admitting fresh air.

 07 of 09